 The Provisional Government inherited political authority after the abdication of Nicholas II.
 It enjoyed a brief honeymoon period marked by hope, optimism and public support.
 But the Provisional Government was soon confronted by the same policy issues that had undermined and destroyed tsarism.
 The abdication of Nicholas II might have relaxed the mood of the people – but it did not bring bread or coal into Petrograd.
 Even more pressing was the question of Russia’s involvement in World War I. Many argued that it should seek peace terms from Germany and withdraw from the war, to ease pressure on its economy and people and to manage its political reformation.
 Others believed that Russia, having made promises to its allies in 1914, should honour them.
 The Provisional Government chose the latter path, a decision that eventually proved fatal.
 By the end of July 1917, the Provisional Government was disregarded, disrespected and almost powerless.
 The question was not whether it would survive but when it would fall.

 The core of the new government was drawn from a provisional committee of Duma deputies, assembled at the beginning of the unrest that became the February Revolution.
 On March 2nd, hours after Nicholas II abdicated the throne, the committee shed three of its Octobrist members and reformed as the Provisional Government of Russia.
-In its first manifestation the Provisional Government contained 12 ministers, seven of whom were liberal Kadets.
-Its first prime minster was Prince Georgy Lvov, a minor royal and wealthy landowner who favoured a transition to a liberal-democratic government.
+In its first manifestation, the Provisional Government contained 12 ministers, seven of whom were liberal Kadets.
+Its first prime minister was Prince Georgy Lvov, a minor royal and wealthy landowner who favoured a transition to a liberal-democratic government.
 The only true socialist in Lvov’s cabinet was Alexander Kerensky, a Socialist-Revolutionary who had led the Trudovik labour faction in the Duma.
 On March 3rd the Provisional Government issued a manifesto containing eight principles by which it would function.
 The first four of these were the most significant:

 1. An immediate and complete amnesty in all cases of a political and religious nature, including terrorist acts, military revolts and agrarian offences, etc.